 John Page Woodbury was retired from the real estate and insurance businesses.
 He was a noted collector of books and prints.

-Living with the Woodburys were their daughter, Mrs. Marcia Eola (Woodbury) Parsons, the former wife of Edward P. Parsons, and their two sons, Ernst Mey Parsons, who became an architect, and Harold Woodbury Parsons, who became a noted art expert.
+Living with the Woodburys were their daughter, Mrs. Marcia Eola (Woodbury) Parsons, the former wife of Edward P. Parsons, and their three sons: John E. Parsons, who died in October of 1893, Ernst Mey Parsons, who became an architect, and Harold Woodbury Parsons, who became a noted art expert.

-Sarah Woodbury died in January of 1904.
-In her will, she left 348 Commonwealth to her husband,
+Sarah (Silsbee) Woodbury died in January of 1904.
+In her will, she left 348 Commonwealth to her husband.

 John Woodbury, Marcia Parsons, and her sons continued to live at 348 Commonwealth.